 Prevent Being Scammed By Scooter Rentals

 When you rent a motorbike be careful where you rent it.
-Because many motorbike rentals in Thailand try to scam travellers.
+Because many motorbike rentals in Thailand try to scam travelers.
 When you bring the motorbike back, the people from the motorbike rental will say you caused scratches or damage to x, y z parts of the motorbike.
 And they want you to pay a lot of money for the claimed damages.

 - Take loads of photos and a video of your entire motorbike before you drive it.
 These will be proof whether you are or are not responsible for the claimed damages.
-So, make sure you take your time to make photos and videos.
+So, make sure you take your time to take photos and videos.

-- Look for a rental with scratch insurance (as the name says, this is only insurance for the scratches you make and no other damages) or full insurance.
+- Look for a rental with scratch insurance (as the name says, this is the only insurance for the scratches you make and no other damages) or full insurance.
 You pay a little more when you rent your bike, but this little extra money will save you a lot of stress.

 Pro Tip!
 Check out the Mae Hong Son Loop In The North Of Thailand

 Save This to Pinterest So You Can Always Read It Back↡